 Private Language Schools - Buxibans

-Most people who teach English in Taiwan, do so in private language schools - buxibans in Chinese.
+Most people who teach English in Taiwan, do so in private language schools - buxibans in Chinese (literally - cram schools).
 There are two types: the large chain schools and the smaller independent schools which might have a single school, or just a few branches.
 If you have no teaching experience and/or are applying from abroad, then the large chain schools could be a good place to get your first job teaching English in Taiwan.
 They will also provide you with basic training.
 The pay will not be the highest, but the relative ease of getting the work, the security of having a job before you go, may make it worthwhile.

 Smaller independent language schools generally pay more than the big chain schools, and can provide a less restrictive teaching environment.
 Again, buxibans vary a lot.
 Meet the owner and other teachers, and make your own judgement.
 The larger chain schools sometimes provide useful training.